Skip to content

 Covariate Shift Scenarios

-1. Domain Adaptation: Training on one domain, testing on another
+1. Domain Adaptation: Training on one domain, testing on another with stable anomaly mechanism

-# Example 1: Temporal shift
+# Example 1: Time-separated data

 detector.fit(X_train_2020)

-p_values_2024 = detector.predict(X_test_2024, raw=False)
+p_values_2024 = detector.compute_p_values(X_test_2024)

 # Example 2: Geographic shift